vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 3. Enable `Developer mode`.
 4. Click `Load unpacked` and select the directory containing the extension files.

-To learn more details about the extension, please see [Web Proofs](../javascript/webproofs.md) section.
+For more details about the extension, see the [Web Proofs](../javascript/webproofs.md) section.

 Then deploy the `WebProofProver` and `WebProofVerifier` contracts on local anvil testnet: